13 Sleep Tips for When You Have Insomnia

 Soak in morning sun

 The sun is more important than you may think, when it comes to tips for insomnia.
 Exposure to sunlight first thing in the morning helps stimulate alertness, elevate energy, and lift mood.
 It can also help you rest better at night.
 Our circadian rhythms are strongly influenced by light exposure.
 “My mornings feel easier and I’m getting to bed earlier,” a patient told me after starting morning sun sessions.
 You don’t need a lot of sunlight in the morning.
 Just five minutes is enough to send a powerful message to your biological clock, a message that resonates all the way to bedtime.
 If morning sunlight isn’t an option, exposure to bright light indoors works, too.
 Don’t look directly into the sun; just be outside.
+Here are some other ways to get your circadian rhythm disorder back in line.

 Give yourself a caffeine window